JessyDL/paradigm/readme.md

 # Tests
 ### building
-You can compile the tests by setting `cmake_params "-DTESTS=ON"` in `build.sh` or alternatively setting the value directly in CMake.
+Tests are on by default when compiling the project as a library, you can disable this by toggline `PE_MODE` in `cmake` from `LIB` to `LIB_NO_TESTS`.
+Tests will not be included when building the project in `EXE` mode.

+When using the `build.sh` script, you can set this value like this `-cmake_params "-DPE_MODE=LIB"`. `LIB` is the default value for this project.

 Tests use Catch2 v2.4.0, these will be fetched automatically when the CMake script detects testing to be true.

-*warning* you cannot mix `-DPARADIGM_CORE_EXECUTABLE` and `-DTESTS`, this will fail.

 # Future
 ### Language
 This project will keep up with the latest C++ language improvements till atleast C++2a, as we require some of the newer features to create safer and easier to reason about interfaces for, amongst other things, serialization.
 After C++2a we will freeze the language to that version and keep it stable.
 ### Graphics Backends
-After we have both the editor project and the rendering engine going, we will look towards supporting all available Vulkan platforms first, and then after implement GLeS 3.0.
+After we have both the editor project and the rendering engine going, we will look towards supporting all available Vulkan platforms first, and then after implement GLeS 3.0+.
 Don't expect this to happen anytime soon though, a long way from there still.

 # Extras
 ### Statically bind Vulkan